The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 If your housing market is active and well-educated about what investors do, you can see a large number of highly-motivated leads searching for this type of keyword.

-If you’re in a smaller market, these keywords won’t do as well.
+These keywords won’t do as well if you’re in a smaller market.
 Smaller markets with lower search volumes will get a bigger boost by targeting more generalized keywords.

 Finally: The Keywords